menu

 Demographics

-The per capita income in Woodland in 2022 was $46,884, which is wealthy relative to Mississippi and the nation.
-This equates to an annual income of $187,536 for a family of four.
+The per capita income in Woodland in 2022 was $41,183, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
+This equates to an annual income of $164,732 for a family of four.
 However, Woodland contains both very wealthy and poor people as well.

-Woodland is an extremely ethnically-diverse village.
+Woodland is a somewhat ethnically-diverse village.
 The people who call Woodland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Woodland include English, Irish, German, French, and Yugoslavian.
+Important ancestries of people in Woodland include English, German, French, Irish, and Yugoslavian.

 The most common language spoken in Woodland is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Langs. of India and Other Asian languages.

 Notable & Unique Neighborhood Characteristics